pol-rivero/pol-rivero/README.md

 I had a vague idea of what I wanted, so I asked ChatGPT:
 ```
 I'm trying to use dalle 2 to generate a profile picture.
 Could you give me some prompts I could use?
-I want a the profile picture
+I want the profile picture
 to be minimalist and geeky or somewhat related to programming.
 ```
 ChatGPT responded with: